- Planning and Sustainability

-City Trails Master Plan Update
+City Trails Master Plan Update Completed

-- Multi-Use Trail
+- Trail Opportunities

 Trails Plan Update Process

 In November 2018, the firm of Lardner/Klein Landscape Architects, P.C., of Alexandria, Virginia was hired to prepare an update to the City’s Trails Master Plan.
-Lardner/Klein specializes in the planning, design and management of public landscapes, including greenways, trails, complete streets, parks, historic places and neighborhoods.
+Lardner/Klein specializes in the planning, design and management of public landscapes, including greenways, trails, complete streets, parks, historic places, and neighborhoods.
 The firm has developed master plans for Whitemarsh Park and Allen Pond Park in the City, as well as one for nearby Watkins Regional Park operated by The Maryland-National Capital Park and Planning Commission.